 The concept of air travel was conceived by many outstanding inventors including Leonardo da Vinci and his dream of flight which paved the way for the establishment of modern aerodynamics.
 Centuries later after many attempts the Wright Brothers built the first working aircraft known as Wright Flyer and helped in the progression of aeronautical engineering.
 Since the invention of the first flight by the Wright Brothers, the world has seen many airlines come and go.
 The first commercial passenger airline traces its roots back to 1913 but the majority of the oldest airlines in the world were established between the 1920's and 1930's in some countries across the world.
 Although some of these airlines have closed, there are a few still surviving that have more than 90 years of flying history.

-The Royal Dutch Airlines legally known as Koninklijke Luchtvaart Maatschappij or KLM is the Netherlands national airline.
+The Royal Dutch Airlines legally known as Koninklijke Luchtvaart Maatschappij or KLM is the national airline of the Netherlands.
 KLM was established in 1919 making it the world's oldest operating airline.
 The airline still operates under its original name scheduling passengers and cargo services to about 130 destinations.
 The headquarters of KLM is in the Schiphol Airport in Amsterdam.
 As of 2013, the airline had 32, 505 employees.
 The first KLM flight took off on May 17th, 1920.
 Jerry Shaw was the first KLM flying pilot from the Croydon Airport in London to Amsterdam.

 Modern Passenger Planes